UWaterloo-ASL/LAS_Gym/README.md

   * Compared with **Method 1**, **Method 2** is faster.
 Therefore, this method is preferred when you training your learning algorithm.

 ## Interaction Pattern
+In our design, the interaction between LAS and Environment (i.e. `_Interaction_LAS_ans_Env.py_`) is parallel with the interaction between Visitor and Environment (i.e. `_Interaction_Visitor_and_Env.py_`).
+These two scripts can run in different process, and the stop of interaction between Visitor and Environment will not affect the interaction between LAS and Environment.

 ## Calss Organization